-The song weaves a sad, melancholy tale almost as old as humanity— a man who left home seeking adventure and greener pastures realizes his mistake.
-Throughout the song, he’s returning to his home in Virginia.
+The song weaves a sad, melancholy tale almost as old as humanity—a man who left home seeking adventure and greener pastures realizes his mistake.
+Throughout the song, he’s on his way to his home in Virginia.
 He’s learned his lesson and plans on never leaving again if he can only get back there.

 Okay, so the song is problematic.
 But its historical value remains.
-Written by Black minstrel James A. Bland (not a blackface minstrel), “Carry Me Back to Old Virginny” was the Virginia state song from 1940 to 1997.
+Written by Black minstrel James A. Bland, “Carry Me Back to Old Virginny” was the Virginia state song from 1940 to 1997.

 The problems with the song revolve around its subject matter, as it’s written from the point of view of a freed slave who wistfully remembers better days on the plantation.

 For the first hundred or so years of the song’s life (Bland wrote it in 1878), few people voiced concern about the lyrics, but as racial injustice continued to mount in the United States, more and more people called for more sensitive treatment of race.

 The lyrics can be hard on the twenty-first-century ear, but the melody is lovely.
 Artists from Ray Charles to Louis Armstrong have recorded versions of it.